mlava/banner-headers/README.md

-This extension allows you to define a banner image to use as a header on an individual page level (excluding daily note pages).
+This extension allows you to define a banner image to use as a header on an individual page level, including on daily note pages.

 Simply create a block anywhere on the page in the form: